EscapeWork/laravel-asset-versioning/readme.md

 ];
 ```

+And that's it, your response will come with the `Link` HTTP header.

 ## Configurations

 Of course you can configure the folders you need.
 Just edit the `config/assets.php` file, in the `types` array.